aetperf/aetperf.github.io/_posts/2022-04-14-Heapsort-with-Numba-and-Cython.md

 tags: Python heapsort algorithms numba cython
 ---

 *Heapsort* is a classical sorting algorithm.
-We are going into a litle bit of theory about the algorithm, but refer to Corman et al. [1] for example for more details, or the [heapsort wikipedia page](https://en.wikipedia.org/wiki/Heapsort).
+We are going into a little bit of theory about the algorithm, but refer to Corman et al. [1] for more details, or the [heapsort wikipedia page](https://en.wikipedia.org/wiki/Heapsort).

 In this post, we are going to implement the classical *heapsort* in Python, Python/Numba and Cython.
 The regular implementation is array-based and performed in-place.
 We use 0-based indices.
 Note that this is not a stable sorting method (keeping items with the same key in the  original order).